Skip to main content

 Conclusion

-One possibility was an adjustment after construction, and the anomaly is about the location of the bend in the passage.
-By adjusting the passage width, lowering and angling the supporting stones played a purpose by reducing the light entering.
+One possibility was an adjustment after construction, and the anomaly concerns the location of the bend in the passage.
+Adjusting the passage width, lowering and angling the supporting stones served a purpose by reducing the light entering.
+This might have been preferable for a tomb that was not full.
+It might also have prevented cattle from wandering into the tomb.

-The tilt and obliquity angle of 7.5283 would fit if the construction was 2513 bc but is more likely before 3249 bc and gives an angle of 0.6127°.
+The tilt and obliquity angle of 7.5283° would fit if the construction was 2513 BC, but is more likely before 3249 BC and gives an angle of 0.6127°.
 This means daylight would light multiple areas at sunrise due to its short duration of 17 minutes in its current arrangement.
-Unnarrowed and without the light box light would have filled the tomb like water into a glass.
+Unnarrowed and without the light box, light would have filled the tomb like water into a glass.

 Comments